FuelLabs/fuels-rs/docs/src/getting-started/contracts.md

 ### The deploy functions

 The `Contract::deploy` function is used to deploy a contract binary to the blockhain.
-To configure the deployment you can use the `DeployConfiguration` builder.
+To configure the deployment you can use the `DeployConfiguration` struct.

 If you are only interested in a single instance of your contract, use the default configuration: `DeployConfiguration::default()`